telerik/kendo-ui-core/docs/aspnet-mvc/vs-integration/introduction.md

 ![Project templates](/aspnet-mvc/vs-integration/images/project_template.png)

 These are available in the language-specific nodes of the dialog as well.
-The new ASP.NET MVC 3 or 4 project wizard also contains the Telerik UI for ASP.NET MVC web application.
+The new ASP.NET MVC 4 project wizard also contains the Telerik UI for ASP.NET MVC web application.
 The **Add New Project** dialog contains the Telerik UI for ASP.NET MVC web application under both the `CSharp\Web` and `Visual Basic\Web` nodes.

 **Figure 5.
 The MVC wizard**